 I typically recommend using acrylic paint.
 Using craft paint, especially when you’re getting your bearings painting resin, is perfectly fine as well.
 I’ve found that synthetic brushes, especially Taklon and White Taklon, seem to work best for resin painting.
 If you want to add tiny details to your artwork, you may want to visit a model train store or a store that sells miniatures (like a gaming store), as they will sell paintbrushes with very, very fine tips.
 There’s one out there called ‘The Psycho’ that I’ve used in the past.
 Imagine the point on that one.

 Tip 3: When painting on resin, the key is patience.

 If you’re anything like me, once you get an idea, you want to get it out of your head and into the real world as soon as possible.
-However, when working with paint and resin, you’re going to have to take your time.
+However, when working with paint and epoxy for art, you’re going to have to take your time.
 Add your first layer of paint, starting with the main color you plan to use.
 When doing this, dab the paint on.
 Using a standard paint stroke will leave paint streaks rather than opaque color.
 Don’t add enough paint to make it opaque in one go.
 It will take a couple of applications.
 Once your base color has dried, you can add details to your painted image.

 Tip 4: If you make a mistake or want to try something out, it’s straightforward to get paint off of resin.

 If the paint is still wet, it wipes away relatively quickly.
 You can use a damp paper towel to remove any residue or dried paint.
 However, before adding any new color or resin, you must wait for everything to dry.
 Using a paper towel to dry the resin can be iffy since it’s likely to add dust and other contaminants.
 A cloth towel or air drying works best.
 Even if you use a towel, let the piece sit for a bit to ensure no moisture has been left behind.